-Currently each state has the right to and does issue its own laws concerning health insurance and insurance companies.
+Currently, each state has the right to and actually does issue its own laws concerning health insurance and insurance companies.

 These laws detail, to varying degrees, almost every aspect of the business of insurance.
-These include such things as financial requirements for entry into the market as well as remaining in the market, limits on who may be involved in ownership or management of the company, types of policies that may be offered, types of providers that must be covered, whether these policies and their premium rates need to be approved by regulators, the ability of consumers to appeal, and mandating not only what benefits must be included, but what may be excluded.
+These include such things as financial requirements for entry into the market, as well as remaining in the market, limits on who may be involved in ownership or management of the company, types of policies that may be offered, types of providers that must be covered, whether these policies and their premium rates need to be approved by regulators, and the ability of consumers to appeal.
+These laws also mandate not only what benefits must be included, but what may be excluded.

-For insurance intended to cover the wide range of medical needs, the federal government, through the ACA, has mandated a minimum set of benefits (which are very comprehensive compared to the pre-ACA market in most states), a restriction on the variation in rates by age, and a limit upon the portion of the premium that may be allocated to anything other than the benefits or taxes.
-For individual policies, this latter limit is approximately 20 percent of the premiums charged to all policyholders in the individual market in the state.
+For insurance intended to cover the wide range of comprehensive medical needs, the federal government through the ACA has mandated, among other rating rules, a minimum set of benefits (which are very comprehensive compared to the pre-ACA markets in most states), a restriction on the variation in rates by age, and a limit upon the portion of the premium that may be allocated to anything other than "benefits" (as defined by the law) and taxes.
+For individual policies, this retention limit is approximately 20 percent of the premiums charged to all policyholders in the individual market in the state.

-Individual states retain the right to approve policies and their rates and to require broader benefits.2 However, the ACA removed the ability of states to allow the sale of medical policies that offer fewer benefits than those mandated by the federal law, thereby resulting in significantly less variation in benefits among the states than prior to implementation of the ACA.
+Individual states retain the right to approve policies and their rates and to require broader benefits if they so choose.
+However, the ACA removed the ability of states to allow the sale of medical policies that offer fewer benefits than those mandated by the federal law, thereby resulting in significantly less variation in benefits among the states than there had been prior to implementation of the ACA.

-The ACA allows the U.S. Office of Personnel Management (OPM) to oversee the selling of health insurance in a manner similar to that of selling across state lines.3 It does require the states to agree to participate.
-Approximately 36 states are participating in this.
+The ACA allows the U.S. Office of Personnel Management (OPM) to oversee the selling of health insurance in a manner similar to that of selling across state lines.
+It does require the states to agree to participate.
+Approximately 36 states are participating in this OPM oversight program.

-In summary, under the ACA, we have a federally mandated set of benefits,4 a federally mandated limit on the gross profit of an insurance company, and a federally mandated set of rating rules5 and underwriting rules as well as variations in premium rates presumably reflecting differences in costs.
+In summary, under the ACA, we have a federally mandated set of benefits, a federally mandated limit on the gross profit of an insurance company, and a federally mandated set of rating rules and underwriting rules, as well as variations in premium rates presumably reflecting differences in costs.

-Currently, there are many insurance companies that sell across state lines even though they must modify their policies to meet the standards of each state in which the policy is sold.
+Currently, there are many insurance companies that sell across state lines, even though they must modify each policy to meet the standards of each state in which that policy is sold.

-ADVANTAGES TO AND OTHER EFFECTS UPON THE INSURANCE COMPANY
+ADVANTAGES TO SELLING ACROSS STATE LINES AND OTHER EFFECTS UPON THE INSURANCE COMPANY

-What are the advantages to an insurance company of being able to get a health insurance policy approved in one state and sell it in any other state without meeting any of the requirements of the other states?
+What are the advantages, to an insurance company, of being able to get a health insurance policy approved in one state and then to sell it in any other state without meeting any of the requirements of the other states?

-Among the states and territories, there is a widespread variation in laws and regulations concerning such items as:
+Among the states and territories, there is widespread variation in laws and regulations concerning such items as:

-- Financial requirements of the insurance company - The relationship between premium rates and expected claims.
-The ACA has a retrospective restriction, the Minimum Loss Ratio, that requires the insurance company to pay 80 percent of the premium as claims or refund to the policyholder.
+- Financial requirements of the insurance company - The relationship between premium rates and expected claims

+The ACA has a retrospective restriction, the Minimum Loss Ratio, which requires the insurance company to pay at least 80 percent of the premium as claims or refund the difference to the policyholder.
 In setting premiums, the states (and insurance companies) vary in the approach they take toward the estimates of prospective claims.
 This results in a variation in the acceptable premium rates.